Crowd Counting with Decomposed Uncertainty: Experiments

 \subsection{Performance comparisons}

-We evaluate our method on four publicly available crowd counting datasets: ShanghaiTech \cite{zhang2016single}, UCF-CC 50 \cite{idrees2015detecting}, UCSD \cite{chan2008privacy}, and UCF-QNRF \cite{idrees2018composition}.
-For all datasets, we generate ground truth density maps with fixed spread Gaussian kernel (see Section \ref{sec:gt_generation} in the appendix for details).
+We evaluate our method on four publicly available crowd counting datasets: ShanghaiTech \cite{zhang2016single}, UCF-CC 50 \cite{idrees2015detecting}, and UCF-QNRF \cite{idrees2018composition}.
+For all datasets, we generate ground truth density maps with fixed spread Gaussian kernel.
 We compare our method with previously published work.
 In each table, the previous work which provided code or have been validated by a third party other than the original authors have been listed above our method.
 For completeness, we also list the recent work (without code or validation by a third party) below our method and include the numbers reported by the original authors.
 We highlight the best two performances in each metric.